Grahp/Steno-Glossary/README.md

 Noun

 - A file containing one or more entries.

-## Translation
-Noun

-- TODO Some text or command or such that is outputted
-  - This has a representation in plover
+  - Dictionaries may "belong" to a theory, or be largely theory-independent

 ## Conflict

 - TODO An outline with multiple possible translations?
 - TODO An outline with more than one sensible translation?
 - TODO An outline who can't be figured out?

+## Theory Rule
+Noun

+- TODO A rule defining how strokes should be turned into translations

+## Theory
+Noun

+- A set of theory rules.

 ## Word Boundary